 Easily grown in average, medium moisture, well-drained soils in full sun to part shade.
 Tolerates some drought.
 Prefers moist, fertile, well-drained loams.
 Generally intolerant of air pollution and urban conditions.

-Although well adapted to Missouri’s climate, this tree is intolerant of city conditions.
+Handsome ornamental shade tree or street tree.
+Although well adapted to Missouri’s climate, this tree is generally intolerant of city conditions.
 Some of the European lindens (see T. cordata, T. tomentosa and T. x europaea) may make better selections for urban areas.
-May be used as a lawn specimen or shade tree.
-Needs a large growing space.